tewhatuora/fhir-openapi-converter/README.md

 #### Tool usage and overview

-Please review the [HNZ Digital Tooling IG](https://fhir-ig-uat.digital.health.nz/hnz-digital-tooling) for more information on the supported features of this tool.
-This contains information on the prerequisites that an Implementation Guide must be to use this tool.
+Review the [HNZ Digital Tooling IG](https://fhir-ig.digital.health.nz/hnz-digital-tooling) for more information on the supported features of this tool.
+This contains information on the prerequisites that an Implementation Guide **MUST** meet in order to use this tool.

 ### Usage Examples